nasa/fprime/docs/UsersGuide/best/ground-interface.md

 To be compatible with this ground interface, a driver must implement the [byte steam model interface](https://github.com/nasa/fprime/blob/devel/Drv/ByteStreamDriverModel/ByteStreamDriverModel.fpp).
-The driver may add any other ports, events, telemetry, or other F´ constructs as needed but it must define the ports as described in the ByteStreamDriverModel.
+The driver may add any other ports, events, telemetry, or other F´ constructs as needed but it must define the ports as described in the `ByteStreamDriverModel`.
 These ports are called out in the below FPP snippet.

 ```fpp
     output port ready: Drv.ByteStreamReady